Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 If the node where the master was running is still up, PRM will try to restart it once per hour, this is the best way of insuring no data is lost.

 If it keeps crashing or if the whole master server crashed, a failover will occur.
-In such case, PRM will detect the master crashed and will initiate the following procedure if the prm_binlog_parser tool is available and defined in the configuration.
+In such case, PRM will detect the master crashed and will initiate the following procedure:

    # The best candidate for the master role is found, based on the amount of binlog downloaded from the crashed master
-   # The newly elected master publishes to the cib the binlog positions and md5 hashes of payload for last 3000 transactions in its binlog with the help of the prm_binlog_parser tool
+   # The newly elected master publishes to the cib the binlog positions and md5 hashes of the payload for last 3000 transactions in its binlog up to 1 minute back in time.
-   # The other slaves, will use the prm_binlog_parser tool to get the md5 of the last trx in its relay log and will find the corresponding binlog file and position for the transactions published in the cib by the new master.
+   # The other slaves, will calculate the md5 of their last trx in their respective relay log and will find the corresponding binlog file and position for the transactions published in the cib by the new master.

-Note: This behavior also requires binlog XID events that are only generated with Innodb (not with MyISAM).
-I also currently cannot deal with "LOAD DATA INTO" operations.
+Note: This behavior also requires binlog XID events that are only generated with Innodb so it doesn't work with MyISAM.

 Determining the best master candidate